World voice

 Each tool starts from a different narrative job.
 Elf outputs stay melodic, dragon outputs lean heavier, and wizard options skew scholarly because the sound rules are tuned to role, species, and cultural flavor rather than reused from one generic pattern.

-Yes.
-Names from this category are free to use in novels, games, films, and other creative work.
-We still recommend checking trademark databases if you plan to turn a character name into a brand or product identity.
+Yes. labels from this category are free to use in novels, games, films, and other creative work.
+We still recommend checking trademark databases if you plan to turn a cast member label into a brand or product identity.

-Choose the tool that matches how the character is framed in your story.
+Choose the tool that matches how the cast member is framed in your story.
 Start with elf for graceful lineages, dragon for mythic power, wizard for arcane figures, and the broader fantasy tool when you are still sketching the world before narrowing the cast.

 Name cities, realms, taverns, and regions with enough variation to support maps, travel, and local identity.